MikeHughesKent/cas/README.md

 # CAS and CAS GUI

 CAS GUI is a framework for rapidly building imaging system GUIs in Python.
-Originally designed for use in an optical imaging reseach in [Mike Hughes' lab](https://research.kent.ac.uk/applied-optics/hughes) in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), University of Kent, it can be used to help develop GUIs for a wide range of applications which involve capturing and
+Originally designed for use in an optical imaging research in [Mike Hughes' lab](https://research.kent.ac.uk/applied-optics/hughes) in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), University of Kent, it can be used to help develop GUIs for a wide range of applications which involve capturing and